dice-discord/docs/docs/commands/minecraft/get-minecraft-mini-me.md

-title: Mini me
+title: Get minecraft mini-me
 description: Shows a 'mini-me' of a Minecraft user's body with an option for a transparent background or gradient.

-# Mini me
+# Get Minecraft mini-me

 ## Description